This file portion of www.watertownhistory.org website

 The club provided pleasure for many skaters, and also entertainment for many others.
 The club conducted several skating meets and even a state meet in 1944.
 Local skaters also gained fame on other rinks.

-Seven Decades Of Memories
+Seven Decades of Memories

 Bill Schlueter, the last remaining member of the Silver Creek Club, loves to reminisce about the way things used to be for ice skaters on the Rock River.